cmumby/nightfall/zkp/routes.md

     {"statusCode","data":{"coin","coin_index","S_A","action_type"}}
     ```
 #### `POST coin/burn`
-processing: Mints an ERC-20 coin commitment.
+processing: Burns an ERC-20 coin commitment.
 -  inputs:
     ```
     { A, sk_A, S_A, z_A, z_A_index, payTo }